 However, to sell products to automobile or motorcycle manufacturers, The Company has to pass the parts manufacturer's selection process.
-This process starts from the automotive or motorcycle manufacturers announced production plans.
-It will allow parts manufacturers to participate in bidding to become parts manufacturers by presenting automobile or motorcycles parts' designs and prices.
+This process starts when the automotive or motorcycle manufacturers announce production plans.
+It will allow parts manufacturers to participate in bidding to become parts manufacturers by presenting automobile or motorcycle parts' designs and prices.

-Automobile Production in 2021
+Automobile Production in 2022